 There's nothing wrong with monetizing your blog with ads.
 In fact, I recommend it.

-The problem is when you ignore the many other ways to make money your blog.
+The problem is when you ignore the many other ways to make money with your blog.
 While you monetize with ads, you can also:

 New bloggers are often overwhelmed with just how much work needs to be done.
 And all of it before you can expect to make any money.